How 1Gbps Business Internet is Limiting Your Potential

 As technology develops, costs fall and the playing field changes.
 Netflix’s affordable subscription streaming made us forget about TV scheduling.
 Mobile network providers' unlimited packages made us forget about the cost of phone calls.

-Now, 10Gbps is having the same effect on business internet, helping us forget about connectivity and reliability issues while making your business more productive and scalable.
+Now, 10Gbps business internet is having an effect, helping us forget about connectivity and reliability issues while making your business more productive and scalable.
 Businesses all across London are waking up to this, and the ship is turning.
 At Vorboss, we provide 10Gbps as standard (rather than the limit), as that's a sensible, technical minimum in 2023.

 And, as we own the network, maintain the cables, and directly provide the customer connection, we can easily scale your data requirements as you grow, future-proofing your long-term business growth.